pardeep4u/TheWildOasis/README.md

+## Before creating a new repo create a how to use it section
 # The Wild Oasis - Admin Hotel Management System

 Welcome to The Wild Oasis - Admin Hotel Management System.
 The Wild Oasis Admin Hotel Management System is designed to automate various administrative tasks related to managing a hotel.
 From managing room bookings to handling guest information. this system provides a comprehensive solution for hotel administrators.
 This project is built using ReactJS for the frontend and Supabase for the backend and database management.